 This Read/Write bit-field allows the user to select the LOF (Loss of Frame) Declaration criteria, that will be used by the Receive DS3/E3 Framer.
 Writing a "0" to this bit-field configures the Receive DS3/E3 Framer to declare an LOF condition, after it has been in the OOF condition for 24 frame periods (3 ms).
-Writing a "1" to this bit-field configures the Receive DS3/E3 Framer to declare an LOF condition, after it has been in the OOF condition for 24 frame periods (1 ms).
+Writing a "1" to this bit-field configures the Receive DS3/E3 Framer to declare an LOF condition, after it has been in the OOF condition for 24 frame periods (3 ms).
+Writing a "1" to this bit-field configures the Receive DS3/E3 Framer to declare an LOF condition, after it has been in the OOF condition for 8 frame periods (1 ms).